kenneth-lau/line-login-starter/README.md

 1. Click the "Deploy to Heroku" button to go to the Heroku Dashboard to configure and deploy the app.
 2. Enter a Heroku app name (optional).
 3. Enter the following Heroku config variables.
-    - Channel ID: Found on the "Basic information" page in the Channel Console
+    - **Channel ID:** Found on the "Basic information" page in the Channel Console
-    - Channel secret: Found on the "Basic information" page in the Channel Console
+    - **Channel secret:** Found on the "Basic information" page in the Channel Console
-    - Callback URL: https:// + "Heroku app name" + .herokuapp.com/auth
+    - **Callback URL:** https:// + "Heroku app name" + .herokuapp.com/auth
 4. Click the "Deploy" button.
 Heroku then deploys this repository to a new Heroku app on your account.

 #### Channel Console

-- Fill in the "Callback URL" field in the "Technical configuration" page on the Channel Console.
+- Fill in the **Callback URL** field in the "Technical configuration" page on the Channel Console.
 For more details, see [Technical configuration](https://developers.line.me/web-api/technical-configuration).

 #### LINE Login screen